 - ✅ Your Sustainable Choice - Our 100% recycled kraft wrapping paper meets your needs while staying kind to the planet.
 It’s made of a material that’s both recycled and recyclable.
 Plus, it decomposes naturally.
 Better alternative of plastic bubble wrap, foam cushioning and shrink wrapping.

 - ✅ Thick & Durable - Proudly made in the USA, our 40lb industrial-grade recycled kraft wrapping paper does not rip or tear easily.
 Feel free to use it for projects and crafts that require durable paper.
 Comes in size 17.75 inches wide and 100 feet long roll, best fit to 18" paper roll dispenser/cutter.

 - ✅ All-In-One Art & Packaging Roll - Our kraft paper is unwaxed and uncoated.
-Not the butcher type, it can be used for crafts, gift wrapping, packing items, protecting floors, and as a filler or liner.
+Not the butcher type, it can be used for crafts, gift wrapping, packing items, protecting floors and as a box filler or liner.
 Must have in your packing, boxing, moving and shipping supplies.

 - ✅ Huge Supply To Meet Your Needs - Measuring 100 feet long and 17.75 inches in width, our kraft paper roll provides a near endless bulk supply of packing paper for moving, protecting fragile items, storing your belongings securely, best alternative to newsprint paper sheets and construction paper for arts and crafts brown paper.